Gertrude Dills McKee: North Carolina State Senate

 McKee's political career began in 1928, when she campaigned for the election of Zebulon Weaver to the United States Congress.
 Two years later the local Democratic Party nominated her for the state senate.
+McKee was the second woman to run for state senate, after Loula Roberts Platt in 1922.
 She campaigned through the district's three counties before winning the largest majority of any candidate elected on the local ticket.
 She served three non-contiguous terms, from 1931 to 1943, being reelected in 1936 and 1942; she resigned on April 8, 1943, at the end of the year's session.
 She was reelected again in 1948, but died three weeks after the election without retaking her seat, from a sudden heart attack.

 During her time in the Legislature McKee sat on numerous committees, including Appropriations; Education; Election Laws; Finance; Internal Improvements; Manufacturing, Labor, and Commerce; Institutions for the Deaf; Mental Institutions; Pensions and Soldiers' Home; Public Health; Conservation and Development; Library; and Printing.
+Her membership across these varied committees allowed her to impact legislation not only in welfare and education but also in infrastructure, health services, veterans’ affairs, and labor and commerce policy.
 She chaired the Public Welfare Committee each term, and the welfare programs which she supported in this role proved to be models for other states.
 She worked to reform child labor laws as well.
 She also fought for educational parity for all children in North Carolina, and secured, over opposition, passage of a bill requiring all pupils in the state's schools to complete sixth grade.
+She also championed reforms in child labor law, pressing the legislature to prohibit employment of children under 16 in dangerous or industrial work, and advocating for old‑age assistance programs while chairing the Public Welfare Committee.
 In 1933 she and state representative Thomas A. Cox obtained funding to pave the road between Sylva and Cullowhee.
 In jest McKee would sometimes refer to her male colleagues as "my children".
 So popular was she that there was speculation from some corners that she might become North Carolina's first female governor.
 She and her husband would often entertain legislators and other notables at the Inn.
+McKee was reelected in 1948, but died only a few days after the election.

 McKee is buried in the Keener Cemetery in Sylva.
 Her descendants continue to operate the High Hampton Inn.